Have A Blast As You Get Unbelievable Fit & Drop The Stress From Your Life All While Learning How To Defend Yourself.

-How long does it take to earn a black belt in Jiu-Jitsu?
+How long does it take to earn a black belt in Jiu Jitsu?

 Earning a Black Belt in Jiu-Jitsu is not easy and the length of time depends entirely on the student.
 Successfully winning competitions can, in some instances, reduce the time it takes to earn a black belt.
 Although achieving the rank of black belt is a great accomplishment, students should focus more on learning art and less on the color of the belt.

-What is the difference between Gracie Jiu-Jitsu, Brazilian Jiu-Jitsu and Sambo??
+What is the difference between Gracie Jiu-Jitsu, Brazilian Jiu-Jitsu and Sambo?

 There is no difference; Brazilian Jiu-Jitsu is Gracie Jiu-Jitsu.
 The Gracie family is the Brazilian family who created the Martial Art of Gracie Jiu-Jitsu.
 The fighting system that this family originally developed in Brazil is now taught around the world.
 The name Gracie Jiu-Jitsu credits the art’s Japanese roots while recognizing the family responsible for revolutionizing the art.
 Sambo is the russian grappling martial art that has a strong focus on leg locks, submissions and throws.
 Sambo was made popular by Gokor Chivichyan, Gene Label, and Fedor Emelianenko (considered one of the greatest MMA fighters in history).
-And now with Rhonda Rousey - who started Judo and Sambo under Gokor and has become the undefeated UFC champion.

 What about our instructors?